Stripe VS Square

 And that’s not even talking about Square’s dedicated Twitter support handle (@SqSupport), or the developer portal and documentation.

 I can’t say that Square customer support is all sunshine and rainbows, because I do see customer complaints about the quality.
-However, without a doubt the biggest complaint about the quality of customer support comes from merchants whose accounts have been terminated.
+However, without a doubt, the biggest complaint about the quality of customer support comes from merchants whose accounts have been terminated.
 In that case, Square cuts off access to phone support and will only communicate via email.
-This is unfortunate and I don’t know if it’s actually a good solution.
-But I am sure part of the reason to reduce the odds of a customer support rep saying something they shouldn’t, and to prevent support resources from being tied up dealing with complaints from terminated merchants whose accounts won’t be reinstated.
+This is unfortunate, and I don’t know if it’s actually a good solution.
+But I am sure part of the reason is to reduce the odds of a customer support rep saying something they shouldn’t, and to prevent support resources from being tied up dealing with complaints from terminated merchants whose accounts won’t be reinstated.

 Stripe also maintains a self-service knowledgebase, though I don’t think it’s as extensive or detailed as Square’s.
 But I will say that Stripe’s documentation is pretty legendary, and so it’s going to be one of the best resources you can get.
 You can also find questions about Stripe on Stack Overflow, but I am not able to ascertain whether Stripe’s team is active on the forum at all the way that Square is.
+And of course, Stripe has long had a freenode IRC channel (#stripe).

 Negative Reviews & Complaints